Pre-Workout-Nutrition

 Fat.
 Fat is also an abundant energy source and it’s necessary for several bodily functions and is the exclusive transporter of some nutrients.

 Fiber.
-If you eat enough vegetables, you eat enough fiber.
+If you eat enough vegetables, you probably eat enough fiber.
 If you’re not eating enough vegetables, eat more.

 Fluids.
 Also known as water.
 Drink your water plain or drink it infused it with stuff like broth, tea, nourishing powders, and magic potions.
 Cook your food in it and with it.